snowdon-dev/node-llm-test/README.md

 ## Test Levels - Worked example

-I recommend trying the game out at least low level and word count, at least once.
+I recommend trying the game out at a low level and word count, at least once.
 Some information is omitted here.
-See web app link at top of file.
+See web app link at the top of file.

 Given commands may not be reproducible unless, you happen to be one the same version.